Private Tours Entirely Designed Around You

 The National Museum of Anthropology also shifts during December.
 Fewer crowds mean you can actually spend time with the Aztec calendar stone, contemplating how ancient civilizations marked their own winter celebrations.
 The museum's impressive collection feels more accessible, more personal, when you're not fighting for space to appreciate it.

-For those seeking authentic experiences in Mexico City, December offers a chance to encounter art in its most natural setting.
+For those seeking authentic Mexico City experiences, December offers a chance to encounter art in its most natural setting.
 Not as tourist attractions, but as living expressions of culture that still shapes daily life here.

 Nothing prepares you for Xochimilco in December.
 The ancient floating gardens, now UNESCO World Heritage canals, take on an almost mystical quality when morning mist rises from the water and trajineras (colorful boats) drift past like something from a dream.